SAPDanJoe/kitchen-google/README.md

       disk_size: 30
     disk2:
       disk_size: 50
+      custom_image: my-custom-image
 ```

-In the above example the `disk0` would be automatically be used as the bootdisk (/dev/sda), `disk1` would be mounted as /dev/sdb and be 30 gigabytes in size. `disk2` would be mounted as /dev/sdc and 50 gigabytes in size.
+In the above example the `disk0` would be automatically be used as the bootdisk (/dev/sda), `disk1` would be mounted as /dev/sdb and be 30 gigabytes in size. `disk2` would be mounted as /dev/sdc, 50 gigabytes in size, and use the `my-custom-image` disk image from your project.
 Any of these disks could be the bootdisk (see below), but since none is specified, disk0 is automatically elected.
 Note that if `disk1` would be set as bootdisk using `boot: true` it will be mounted as /dev/sda.

 #### `boot`

 Specifies wether or not a disk should be used as the boot disk for the instance.
 By default the first disk will be used as boot disk.

+#### `custom_image`

+Allows you to specify a custom image for additional disks.
+Note that `image_name` in the driver section will always take precedence for the boot disk.

 #### `autodelete_disk` - deprecated as standalone option